 In our schools, teachers choose a way to get their message across.
 This way of teaching enables the majority of children to learn the concepts on the syllabus.

-The remedial teacher can wear many hats.
-Their role differs according to the context in which they work.
-At CERC, the remedial teacher offers individualized follow-up focused on the child's specific needs.
+A remedial teacher may wear many hats.
+Their role varies depending on the context in which they work.

 Why consult a remedial teacher?